Riyadh1734/Make-Section-Column-Clickable-Elementor/README.md

 You can make my day by submitting a positive review on <a href="https://wordpress.org/support/plugin/make-section-column-clickable-elementor/reviews/" target="_blank"><strong>WordPress.org!</strong></a></p>

+## Privacy Policy
+Make Section &amp; Column Clickable Elementor uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 ## Installation ##
 1. Upload `Make Section & Column Clickable Elementor` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress